DBS and Occupational Health Check Guidance

 Once the checks have been completed your Disclosure Certificate will be sent to the address you provided in your application.
 If you change the address after you have submitted your form, you should make arrangements for the Disclosure certificate to be redirected to your new address.
 Important Information: The Disclosure and Barring Service will not issue a second copy of your Disclosure certificate so if there are changes to your address you will need to ensure you notify them before the checks and dispatch are completed.

 If there are no convictions, cautions, or reprimands listed no further action is required.
-You do not need to notify the University when you receive your Disclosure certificate, but ensure safekeeping as placement providers (Schools, Hospital,s etc) may ask you to produce it or may not be permitted to attend your placement without your DBS certificate.
+You do not need to notify the University when you receive your Disclosure certificate, but ensure safekeeping as placement providers (Schools, Hospitals, etc) may ask you to produce it or may not be permitted to attend your placement without your DBS certificate.

 Please note the University has no control over the length of time a disclosure application takes to complete.
-In certain cases, the DBS are not able to meet its 90-day target for several reasons.
-For example, if you have a common surname it can take time for the Police to distinguish between one person and another, especially if two people with the same name share the same date of birth.
+In certain cases, the DBS are not able to meet its 90-day target for a number of reasons.
+For example, if you have a common surname, it can take time for the Police to distinguish between one person and another, especially if two people with the same name share the same date of birth.
 Other reasons for delay can be if the applicant has lived at several addresses in different areas of the country, or simply if your application is made at a particularly busy time of year.

 If you have not received your DBS certificates 15 days after the certificate issue date you can request a re-print by calling the DBS on 03000 200 190, option 1 to speak to a DBS representative.